 Local Anaesthetic Overdose

 This is probably not an issue unless you’re having a lot of treatment in one go.
 Even then, it is almost never dangerous in adults.
 For example, one study cited by local anaesthesia guru Stanley Malamed showed one particularly LA-happy general dentist using an average of 19.24 cartridges of local anaesthetic (per person!) for the removal of all 4 wisdom teeth2.
 Gulp.
 Clearly, a lot of these patients received an overdose, yet none of them experienced any adverse reactions.
-Which shows that local anaesthetics are extremely safe for healthy adults.
+This kind of shows that local anaesthetics are extremely safe for healthy adults.